bryanbraun/bryanbraun.github.io/_pages/featured.md

 ---
 title: Featured Work
-excerpt: My work has been featured in Lifehacker, Daring Fireball, the Discovery Channel, and several other news sources.
+excerpt: My work has been featured in Lifehacker, the Discovery Channel, Morning Brew, and several other news sources.
 permalink: /news/
 permalink: /featured/
 redirect_from: